ids-s1-20/project-mac_roni/README.md

-How do the amenities impact the flight’s overall rating?
+How do the amenities offered impact the flight’s overall rating?
 ================
 by macaRoni